-Page Financial Trends 33 These schedules contain trend information to help the reader understand how the City's financial performance and well-being have changed over time.
-Revenue Capacity These schedules contain information to help the reader assess the City's most significant local revenue source, sales tax.
-No sales taxes were raised or collected during fiscal year 2017.
-Therefore, the schedules for Principal Sales Taxpayers and Sales Tax Rates and Collections are not applicable for the period ended December 31, 2017.
-Sales taxes will be the City's largest own-source revenue beginning in fiscal year 2018 at which time the City will be able to report all sales tax information Debt Capacity 37 These schedules present information to help the reader assess the affordability of the City's current levels of outstanding debt and the City's ability to issue additional debt in the future.
-Demographic and Economic Information 39 These schedules offer demographic and economic indicators to help the reader understand the environment within which the City's financial activities take place.
-Operating Information 41 These schedules contain service and infrastructure data to help the reader understand how the information in the City's financial report relates to the services the City provides and the activities it performs.
-The City did not commence operations until July 2017 and contracted out most of its services
+Page Financial Trends 36 These schedules contain trend information to help the reader understand how the City's financial performance and well-being have changed over time.
+Revenue Capacity 40 These schedules contain information to help the reader assess the City's most significant local revenue source, franchise taxes.
+Debt Capacity 42 These schedules present information to help the reader assess the affordability of the City's current levels of outstanding debt and the City's ability to issue additional debt in the future.
+Demographic and Economic Information 44 These schedules offer demographic and economic indicators to help the reader understand the environment within which the City's financial activities take place.
+Operating Information 46 These schedules contain service and infrastructure data to help the reader understand how the information in the City's financial report relates to the services the City provides and the activities it performs.
+The City contracted out most of its services during the fiscal year 2018.
+The schedule of Capit al Asse

-The City did not commence operations until July 2017 and contracted out most of its services during the fiscal year 2017.
-The schedule of Operating Indicators by Function has been omitted for the period ended December 31, 2017 as the City did not provide services during fiscal year 2017 for which relevant operating indicators are available.
-The schedule of Capital Asset Statistics by Function has been omitted for the period ended December 31, 2017 as the City did not purchase or acquire significant capital assets during fiscal year 2017.
+The City contracted out most of its services during the fiscal year 2018.
+The schedule of Capital Asset Statistics by Function has been omitted for the year ended December 31, 2018 as the City did not purchase or acquire significant capital assets during fiscal year 2018.

 Sources: Unless otherwise noted, the information in these schedules is derived from the comprehensive annual financial report for the relevant year.
-Note that 2017 was the first period of operations.

-NET POSITION BY COMPONENT CURRENT YEAR (accrual basis of accounting)
+NET POSITION BY COMPONENT LAST TWO FISCAL YEARS (accrual basis of accounting)

+2018 2017

-Governmental activities: 2017
+Governmental activities:

-Net investment in capital assets \$ 72,664
+Net investment in capital assets \$ 68,765 \$ 72,664

+Restricted 5,810,225 -

-Unrestricted 199,300
+Unrestricted 834,179 199,300

-Total governmental activities net position \$ 271,964
+Total governmental activities net position \$ 6,713,169 \$ 271,964